DevExpress/devextreme-demos/JSDemos/Demos/Box/Overview/description.md

+The Box component allows you to easily create layouts of any complexity.
+You can arrange multiple blocks (items) either horizontally or vertically, specify relative or absolute block sizes, and nest layouts within each other.

-The Box component allows you to arrange various items within it.
-To display the items, you can use an [items](/Documentation/ApiReference/UI_Components/dxBox/Configuration/items/) array, a [dataSource](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#dataSource), or specify dxItems in the markup.
+Set the Box's [width](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#width) and [height](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#height) properties to specify the layout's overall dimensions.
+To add blocks, use the [items](/Documentation/ApiReference/UI_Components/dxBox/Configuration/items/) array, the [dataSource](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#dataSource) property, or specify dxItems in the markup.

-You can arrange Box items in the different directions.
-Set the [direction](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#direction) property to `row` to arrange items in a row, or use `col` for the column.

-The item size along the main axis can be relative or absolute.
-To specify relative size, use the [ratio](/Documentation/ApiReference/UI_Components/dxBox/Configuration/items/#ratio) property.
-For absolute size, use the [baseSize](/Documentation/ApiReference/UI_Components/dxBox/Configuration/items/#baseSize) property.
-If you want to change the size of the Box, specify [width](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#width) and [height](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#height) properties.

-In this demo, you can see three layouts that use boxes for arrangement.

-The first layout shows how you can use [direction](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#direction) and [ratio](/Documentation/ApiReference/UI_Components/dxBox/Configuration/items/#ratio) properties.
+This demo shows how you can use the Box component to create three different layouts.

-The second layout consists of a box with three items, but the second item has a box within it.
-The component aligns the items in the inner box by center.
-Specify the [align](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#align) and [crossAlign](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#crossAlign) properties to align items along the horizontal and vertical axes respectively.
+The first Box sets [direction](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#direction) to `row` and thus arranges items horizontally.
+Items use the [ratio](/Documentation/ApiReference/UI_Components/dxBox/Configuration/items/#ratio) property to set their width in relative units.

+The second Box shows two additional features:

+- Items now use the [baseSize](/Documentation/ApiReference/UI_Components/dxBox/Configuration/items/#baseSize) property to set their width in pixels or percent.
+- The middle item contains a nested Box.
+The [align](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#align) and [crossAlign](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#crossAlign) properties make sure that the nested layout is centered within its container.

-The third layout shows how to arrange items on the page.
-Use a box with the [direction](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#direction) set to `col` and arrange items within it.
+The third Box demonstrates a layout similar to a basic web page structure.
+The root layout sets [direction](/Documentation/ApiReference/UI_Components/dxBox/Configuration/#direction) to `col` and thus arranges its items vertically.
+The nested layout uses horizontal arrangement.